irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 Additional changes:
 1) Melee knockdown now depends on melee weapon's range.
 More range your melee has, less knockdown it has.
 It may not always make sense when you look at some melees, but the range statistic is something that you may be used to by playing with certain weapons before, so instead of altering range, knockdown stat was changed instead.
-2) Grey and Zeal swats can now be knocked down as easily by melee weapons as thier blue SWAT counterparts.
+2) Grey and Zeal swats can now be knocked down as easily by melee weapons as their blue SWAT counterparts.
 3) Almost all melee charge sounds were removed, due to new charge time mismatching their sounds.
 To add clarity, new option for melee UI was added to Gilza's options menu and it's enabled by default.
 This option highlights your total charge progress, and shows you your current melee damage, including active skills.
 Can be disabled.
 4) "Kazaguruma" and "Lumber Lite L2 chainsaw" melee weapons can now deal chainsaw-like melee damage while holding the weapon in front of you.
 This feature is directly ported from [IREnFIST](https://modworkshop.net/mod/28585), with a few adjustments.
 5) Weapon Butt melee now has 31 concealment by default making it the best concealment option.
 Considering it's mediocre at best damage, this should be a nice option to consider for low detection builds.